Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2500 Gold
 - Wonderous Item

-**Master of Elixirs**: Once a day you can as an action lift the chalice up, recite the incantation of the chalice and name an elixir, the goblet will fill itself with the named elixir.
+**Master of Elixirs**: Once per short rest, you can as an action lift the chalice up, recite the incantation of the chalice and name an elixir, the goblet will fill itself with the named elixir.
 The elixir must then be consumed within one minute or vaporize.

 ---